MichelleHaase/CS50p_x/notes_CS50x.md

 * 16 chars 0123456789ABCDEF
 * 0-9 == 00-09; 10-15 == 0A-0F; 16-25 == 10-19 20 == 1A ...
 255 == FF
 * by convention prefixed by 0x as indicator for a Hexadecimal number
+* to check if a byte partly matches a conditional for Hex
+* *  (Array[index] & 0xf0) == 0xe0 - checks for the inforamtion in Array at index for the first
+      4 bits if they match "e" nulling the later 4 bits

 ## Pointers
 * where information is located in Memory can be queried with &
 * with the "*"  a var is declared as a pointer that points to ie an ints location
 * using "*" outside of declaration means to go to the saved address
+* if the pointer is just declared not initialized it should be set to NULL so it cant accidentally access random values(old addresses)
+* the * at initilization is part of the Datatype and part of the pointername so int* a, b, c; creates a pointer to an int "a"  and two int vars "b" and "c" to create 3 pointers: int* a, *b, *c;

 ```
 #include <cs50.h>